mogu-lab/mogu-lab.github.io/_posts/2023-12-28-matching-intent-with-outcome.md

 **Reframing.** As before, it's best not to assume you know what someone's experiencing and what they need.
 Instead, it's bask to *ask* them if you can be supportive, and if so, how.
 For example you can ask:
-- "If there's a way for me to be a part of your mental health journey, please let me know---I realize that there might not be anything I can do, but if there is, I'd like to be a part of it."
+- "If there's a way for me to be a part of your mental health journey, please let me know--I realize that there might not be anything I can do, but if there is, I'd like to be a part of it."
 - "I felt like when I \_\_\_\_\_, it had a negative effect on you.
 If you're open to it, I'd love to learn more about your experience and what I might do differently."